Skip to content

 • file_extension: the file extension to use

-• restrict: whether to sanitize the filename
+• restrict: sanitization to apply to the filename

 • short: whether to use the short version of the template